zettix/frontpage-carousel/README.md

 Web page 3D diorama.

-This is non-interactive eye candy meant to create a mood with lighting and animation, a 3D front page to greet visitors.
+This is semi-interactive eye candy meant to create a mood with lighting and animation, a 3D front page to greet visitors.

 A dark hall or space, like an aquarium, with terquoise glass wrapped